ROCm/amdsmi/docs/how-to/amdsmi-cli-tool.md

   -h, --help               show this help message and exit -a, --asic               All asic information
   -b, --bus                All bus information
-  -V, --vbios              All video bios information (if available) -d, --driver             Displays driver version
+  -I, --ifwi               All video bios\IFWI information (if available) -d, --driver             Displays driver version
   -v, --vram               All vram information
   -c, --cache              All cache information